UoB-HPC/SimEng/docs/sphinx/developer/components/branchPred.rst

 Perceptron Predictor
 --------------------
-The ``PerceptronPredictor`` has the same overal structure as the ``GenericPredictor`` but replaces the saturating counter as a means for direction prediction with a perceptron.
+The ``PerceptronPredictor`` has the same overall structure as the ``GenericPredictor`` but replaces the saturating counter as a means for direction prediction with a perceptron.
 The ``PerceptronPredictor`` contains the following logic.

 Global History
     For indexing relevant prediction structures and for retrieving a direction from the perceptrons, a global history can be utilised.
 The global history value uses n-bits to store the n most recent branch direction outcomes, with the left-most bit being the oldest.